bobflagg/Deep-Q-Learning-for-Navigation/README.md

 - [model.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/model.py): implements an actor policy model as a simple neural network.
 - [agent.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/dqn_agent.py): defines an abstract RL agent for deep Q-learning which will be subclassed in the specific solutions.
-- [trainer.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/trainer.py): implements the training method for deep Q-learning.
+- [trainer.py](https://github.com/bobflagg/Deep-Q-Learning-for-Navigation/blob/master/trainer.py): implements the method used to train the agents.

 ## Jupyter Notebooks